junxit/us-congress-code/title-26/chapter-1/sec-199a.md

 # § 199A.
 Qualified business income

-- **(a)** *Allowance of deduction* In the case of a taxpayer other than a corporation, there shall be allowed as a deduction for any taxable year an amount equal to the lesser of—
+- **(a)** *Allowance of deduction* In the case of a taxpayer other than a corporation, except as provided in subsection (i), there shall be allowed as a deduction for any taxable year an amount equal to the lesser of—
   - **(1)** the combined qualified business income amount of the taxpayer, or
   - **(2)** an amount equal to 20 percent of the excess (if any) of—
     - **(A)** the taxable income of the taxpayer for the taxable year, over